cong-khai-nguyen/face-recognition-2/README.md

 # Real Time Face Recognition
-* Note: Since I can't figure out a way to use google colab to open user camera, I will use the dectection algorithm on the image that you'll have to take.
+* Note: Since I can't figure out a way to use google colab to open user camera, I will use the dectection algorithm on the image instead.

 Link: https://colab.research.google.com/drive/1EyKJAlaSbEASWjszR8PDcLk4Q8rtzfm2?usp=sharing